tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 Load using `frts/JobHandler` in the `updateModules` section of the load file.

 Will identify itself by the name and type `frts::JobHandler`.
+It can also be found in the static class `JobIds`.

 #### Events